Awards and Recognition

 The successful finalist(s) and winner(s) (if any) will be determined by a consensus of the Awards Judging Panel.
 The panel may choose not to issue an award if they feel there are no suitable nominations.

-We are proud to introduce the Emerging Lawyer of the Year Award, a new initiative designed to recognise and celebrate the next generation of legal professionals shaping the future of our profession.
+The Emerging Lawyer of the Year Award, is an initiative designed to recognise and celebrate the next generation of legal professionals shaping the future of our profession.

 What is the Emerging Lawyer of the Year Award?